mvarnum/SDS192FinalProj/README.md

-# Analyizing Physical Metrics of Olympians
+# Analyzing Physical Metrics of Olympians

 The final webpage can be viewed here: https://physicalmetricsofolympians.netlify.com/